Graffioh/graffioh/_posts/2022-06-09-reversing-assault-cube.md

 {% include figure.html path="assets/img/scanhealth1.png" title="img" class="img-fluid rounded z-depth-1" %}

-Now we need a pointer to that otherwise everytime We restart the game, that address is gonna change, and We will need to do this process again.
+Now we need a pointer to that otherwise everytime We restart the game, that address is gonna change, and we'll need to do this process again.

 To find a pointer do a pointer scan with pointermaps or as you want.

-Now that We have a pointer, We have the offset too (in our case 0xF8), and with It We can finally modify our health with our cheat.
+Now that we have a pointer, We have the offset too (in our case 0xF8), and with It We can finally modify our health with our cheat.

 Through health you can find the local player too.

 {% include figure.html path="assets/img/examplehealth1.png" title="img" class="img-fluid rounded z-depth-1" %}

-With the local player + offsets We can basically access every properties of that particular class.
+With the local player + offsets we can basically access every properties of that particular class.

 2) **INTERMEDIATE** (Current ammo and Weapon Damage):

 We gonna use REClass.Net, a powerful tool to find offsets based on local player (in this case).

-before REClass just scan your ammo that you see for your current weapon type, for example rifle ammo and after that you will find the pointer.
+Before REClass just scan your ammo that you see for your current weapon type, for example rifle ammo and after that you will find the pointer.

-Now that We have the rifle ammo ptr, We can find the current weapon offset by reversing with "Multi-level pointer base calculation".
+Now that we have the rifle ammo ptr, We can find the current weapon offset by reversing with "Multi-level pointer base calculation".

 For reference the calculation is like this (took this formula from Guided Hacking):